-With a post on Friday, nearly six-year-old franchised culture blog Phillyist announced its parent company Gothamist is ending its operations this month.
-Or, as (volunteer) Editor Jillian Ashley Blair Ivey puts it, an ‘extended hiatus’ will take over the site come Monday, Jan.
+With a post on Friday, the nearly six-year-old franchised culture blog Phillyist announced that parent company Gothamist is ending its operations this month.
+Or, as (volunteer) Editor Jillian Ashley Blair Ivey puts it, an “extended hiatus” will take over the site come Monday, Jan.
 31 at 5 p.m.

 The Phillyist Editor writes Technically Philly: